Division of Federal Employees' Compensation (DFEC)

 How do I learn the status of a medical authorization request?

-Injured Workers, Providers, and Employing Agencies can check on the status of medical authorizations at http://owcp.dol.acs-inc.com.
+Injured Workers, Providers, and Employing Agencies can check on the status of medical authorizations on the OWCP Web Bill Processing Portal.
 Having this information on the web is beneficial since authorization information is available 24 hours/day, 7 days/week without calling for an authorization number or waiting for the receipt of an authorization letter in the mail.
 Claimant eligibility, bill status, and medical authorization inquiry functionality is also available 24 hours a day via our Interactive Voice Response (IVR) system.
 To access the IVR, call 866-335-8319.
-To speak with a Customer Service Representative regarding an authorization, you may call 850-558-1818 which will be a toll call.
+To speak with a Customer Service Representative regarding an authorization, you may call 844-493-1966, toll free.
 This number is available Monday to Friday, 8am to 8pm, EST.

 How do I learn the status of a bill or claim for reimbursement?

-Injured Workers, Providers, and Employing Agencies can check on the status of bills and reimbursements at http://owcp.dol.acs-inc.com.
+Injured Workers, Providers, and Employing Agencies can check on the status of bills and reimbursements on the OWCP Web Bill Processing Portal.
 Claimant eligibility, bill status, and medical authorization inquiry functionality is also available 24 hours a day via our Interactive Voice Response (IVR) system.
 To access the IVR, please dial 866-335-8319.
-To speak with a Customer Service Representative regarding a bill or reimbursement, you may call 850-558-1818 which will be a toll call.
-This number is available Monday tp Friday, 8am to 8pm, EST.
+To speak with a Customer Service Representative regarding a bill or reimbursement, you may call 844-493-1966, toll free.
+This number is available Monday to Friday, 8am to 8pm, EST.

 Can I bill electronically?

 Yes!
 Using Electronic Data Interchange (EDI) has many benefits including

 - Faster payment of claims -clean bills are processed in an average of 14 days or less

 - Increased efficiency - greatly reduces keying errors or data omissions

 - Transmission of bills 24 hours/day, 7 days/week